MozillaFoundation/donate-wagtail/README.md

 - `BRAINTREE_TOKENIZATION_KEY`: Tokenization key provided by Braintree.
 - `BRAINTREE_USE_SANDBOX`: Boolean to configure whether or not to use the Braintree sandbox.

+### Webhook Configuration

+There's a webhook endpoint for processing Braintree events.
+The events it supports are:

+* `subscription_charged_successfully`
+* `subscription_charged_unsuccessfully`
+* `dispute_lost`

+The endpoint accepts requests on `/braintree/webhook/` and will verify the payload signature to ensure it's a legitimate event.
+[Documentation for Braintree webhooks can be found here](https://developers.braintreepayments.com/guides/webhooks/overview).

 ## Basket

 [Basket](https://github.com/mozmeao/basket) is a tool run by MoCo to manage newsletter subscriptions and donations.
 It's listening for messages (JSON) sent to a SQS queue.